xbps-src-tutorials/xbps-src-tutorials.github.io/src/troubleshooting.md

 env
 ```
 before the targetted command or in a standalone function like `pre_configure()`
-or some other one.
-You can then observe the output of `./xbps-src pkg` to see
+or some other one to print the environment.
+You can then observe the output of
-the environment.
+`./xbps-src pkg` to see what `env` outputs.

 ### Build style scripts
 Build style scripts are located at